RKR21/cardsharks/docs/DesignDoc.md

 ![](CartSequence.png)

 Here 2 users perform a trade action with eachother.
-The first user initiates the trade...
+The first user initiates the trade which get's created as an object in the model.
+The second user then calls getTrades by opening the page and accepts the trade, deleting the trade object and updating both user's collections.

 ![CreateAccount.png](trade_sequence.png)